firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 ### Edit an existing account

-{: .note}
-Editing an account requires the account_admin or org_admin role.

 #### SQL
 To edit an existing account using SQL, use the [`ALTER ACCOUNT`] statement.
 For example: